TownyAdvanced/Towny/.github/pull_request_template.md

 - [ ] I have tested this pull request for defects on a server.
 <!--- Place x between [ ] if you have tested this code on a server. --->

-By making this pull request, I represent that I have the right to waive copyright and related rights to my contribution, and agree that all copyright and related rights in my contributions are waived, and I acknowledge that the TownyAdvanced organization has the license to use and modify my contribution under the Towny [License](https://github.com/LlmDl/Towny/blob/master/LICENSE.md) for perpetuity.
+By making this pull request, I represent that I have the right to waive copyright and related rights to my contribution, and agree that all copyright and related rights in my contributions are waived, and I acknowledge that the TownyAdvanced organization has the copyright to use and modify my contribution under the Towny [License](https://github.com/LlmDl/Towny/blob/master/LICENSE.md) for perpetuity.